Waldron College of Health and Human Services

 The program offers a course of study leading to the degree of Doctor of Physical Therapy.
 The program is designed to prepare students as entry-level, diverse, culturally sensitive autonomous practitioners of physical therapy.
 A variety of health care institutions, agencies, and practice settings are utilized for clinical educational experiences; both on a local and national level.
 Clinical Education is an integral component of the student’s educational experience.The Graduate College Catalog describe(s) the curriculum, which is subject to revision and refinement as needed to keep abreast of current physical therapy education and practice.

-Our mission is to develop culturally sensitive autonomous practitioners of physical therapy.
-These practitioners will serve the physical therapy needs of rural communities, the Commonwealth of Virginia, and the region.
-The development of autonomous practitioners will be facilitated through an engaging and challenging intellectual and psychomotor teaching/ learning environment that is student focused.
-Research is considered a vital corollary to the teaching/ learning process leading to lifelong learning and the creation of new knowledge to meet current and future healthcare needs of society.
+The mission of the department of physical therapy is to develop culturally sensitive autonomous physical therapy practitioners.
+These practitioners will serve as advocates by meeting the physical therapy needs of their communities to improve the human experience.
+The development of autonomous practitioners will be facilitated through an engaging and challenging intellectual and psychomotor teaching/learning environment that is student focused.
+Research is considered a vital corollary to the educational process leading to lifelong learning and the creation of new knowledge to meet current and future healthcare needs.

 - The teaching/ learning environment is student centered.